GadgetRenu

 How long does it take to get paid after selling my iPhone?

-GadgetRenu's process works like this: you get an instant quote, ship for free with a prepaid insured USPS label, and receive payment within 3-5 business days after your device is inspected.
+GadgetRenu's process works like this: you get an instant quote, ship for free with a prepaid insured USPS label, and receive payment within three business days after delivery.
 Payment goes to your choice of PayPal, Zelle, Venmo, Cash App, or physical check.
-The entire process from quote to payment typically takes 7-10 days total.
+The entire process from quote to payment typically takes about 7-10 days total.

 Is it better to sell my iPhone now or use Apple's trade-in when I buy a new one?